Ben-Voris/Hunters-Island-2025/Hunters-Island-2025.md

 ![Royce coming into camp on Russell Lake 2025-08-15 16:44](./attachments/202508151644-000.jpeg "Royce coming into camp on Russell Lake 2025-08-15 16:44")

-We saw one canoe in the far distance.
+We saw one canoe in the far distance but otherwise have the lake to ourselves.

-We had whiskey and then some more, snacks, then more whiskey.
+We had whiskey and then more, snacks, then more whiskey.
 This is the first time we've been in camp early enough to hang out with nothing urgent to do.
 It's quite nice.
 And we *will* have camp ready before the bug time.

-I took a brief, pleasant swim.
+I took a brief but pleasant swim.
+It was refreshing to not be sticky.
+Afterwards, I enjoyed the warm sun.

 Royce rehydrated refried beans and served them in tortillas with cheese, rice, and hot sauce.
 That meal is a two-time hit.